GnaspGames/Smelt/Docs/Syntax.md

 ## 4. The bang command line (starting with "!")

-These lines are used to call custom commands built into one-command, or available via plugins (see "Plugins" below).
+These lines are used to call custom commands built into *Smelt*, or available via plugins (see "Plugins" below).

 These bang commands will in turn generate a collection of standard commands to be imported into your map.